 Do I need a criminal record check to get a Canadian work permit?+

 You must disclose any criminal history in your work permit application.
 Criminal inadmissibility (IRPA s.36) can affect work permit eligibility.
-If you have a criminal record, consult an immigration lawyer or use the admissibility screening tool before applying.
+If you have a criminal record, consult an immigration lawyer or use the admissibility explorer tool before applying.

 Find your tech immigration pathway